 What is Legionnaires’ disease?

-Symptoms to be alert for, and how these lead to a diagnosis
+Symptoms of Legionnaires’ to be alert for, and how these lead to a diagnosis

-Where are the key risk areas in a hotel?
+Where are the main legionella risks in a hotel?

 - Indoor fountains and water features